xosler/ApiTest/Manual Test Suite.md

 **Assumptions:**
 - The campaign start time boundary (e.g., reassignment at the exact start minute) is clarified by the product team.
-- The audit log storage is synchronous (immediate visibility).
-- Emails are checked via a test inbox (not real agents).

 **Risks:**
 - Unhandled edge cases → inconsistent behavior at campaign start.